Tyrese312005/Tyrese312005.github.io/project-instructions/data-shapes.md

 ## TODO 2: Add a New Property

 For this TODO, you will need to add a new `goodBehavior` property to every object in the `dataShapes` array.
-The value of

 - **2a)** Make a loop that iterates over the `dataShapes` array